-- 1. Insert the duplex LC connector into the SFP transceiver. - 2.
-Connect the other end of the cable to a device with SFP transceiver installed. - Check the LNK/ACT LED of the SFP slot on the front of the Managed Switch.
+- 1. Attach the duplex LC connector on the network cable to the SFP transceiver. - 2.
+Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a media converter. - 3.
+Check the LNK/ACT LED of the SFP slot of the switch / converter.
 Ensure that the SFP transceiver is operating correctly. - 4.
 Check the Link mode of the SFP port if the link fails.
-To function with some fiber-NICs or media converters, user has to set the port Link mode to "1000 Force" or "100 Force".
+It can function with some fiber-NICs or media converters, and set the Link mode to "100 Force" when needed.